Nuffield Australia 2016 Scholar

 “I never expected to have the exposure, the access, the acceptance or holistic view that Nuffield provided me.
 I saw more, and learnt more, than I ever expected possible, and to be now applying these findings is the icing on the cake,” Ben said.

-Ben’s report provides an in-depth analysis on the opportunities to convert waste into energy, and the feasibility of tailoring how renewables such as solar can be used in the broiler poultry industry.
+Ben’s report has an in-depth analysis on the opportunities to convert waste into energy, and the feasibility of tailoring how renewables such as solar can be used in the broiler poultry industry.
 The report also includes global case studies to showcase best practice.